kylefdyer/kylefdyer.github.io/README.md

 ### Climbing Trip Coming UP: Red Rocks!

-Stoked (not sure I even have the temperament that allows me to use that word- ever) for some multi pitch climbing in Red Rock(s?)
-Canyon in May.
-Using [Red Rock Climbing Guides](https://www.redrockclimbingcenter.com/climbingguides) this time.
-Going to be there the same time as the Tour De France... so... we'll see how that goes.
+Stoked[^1] for some multi pitch climbing in Red Rock Canyon this spring.
+My buddy and I are using [Red Rock Climbing Guides](https://www.redrockclimbingcenter.com/climbingguides) this time.
+The Tour De France has a race going on in the canyon that same weekend... so we'll see how that goes.

+[^1]: unsure if my temperament allows me to live up to the term

 ### That Can Love you